acgianesi/README-Generator/sample_output/README.md

 ## Installation

-You just need to run node index.js in the README Generator file.
+You need to run node index.js in the README Generator folder.

 ## Usage